TRISTAN-ORF/RiboTIE/README.md

 ```

 ### Parsing data
-Parsing the data within the `hdf5` database can be achieved without doing fine-tuning and prediction by running:
+Parsing the data within the `hdf5` database can be achieved without doing fine-tuning and prediction.
+This can be specifically of interest when running RiboTIE on cloud infrastructure.

 ```bash
 ribotie template.yml --data
 ```

-Once completed, the tool will automatically skip to the fine-tuning and prediction steps when re-running the script (i.e., `ribotie template.yml`), as the data is detected within the `hdf5` database.
+Once completed, the tool will automatically skip to the fine-tuning and prediction steps when re-running the script (i.e., `ribotie template.yml`) as the data is detected within the `hdf5` database.

 ### Parsing the predictions

 RiboTIE evaluates and returns all positions on the transcriptome (saved in `*.npy` files).
 It is not feasible or of interest to provide information on the millions of predictions available.
-Therefore, RiboTIE only collects metadata for predictions meeting the listed criteria.
+Therefore, RiboTIE only collects metadata for predictions meeting the [listed criteria](filtering).
 For these, the tool will generate a result table (`*.csv`) and a minimally formatted `.gtf` file that can be combined with tools such as `gffread` to extract sequences.

-By default, included predictions are filtered on:

-- the model output (`output`) is larger than 0.15
-- start codons (`start_codon`) are near-cognate (*TG)
-- a valid translation termination site (`TTS_on_transcript`) is present on transcript

-Additionally, sites with near-miss predictions are corrected ([explanation](https://github.com/TRISTAN-ORF/RiboTIE/blob/main/README.md#near-miss-identifier)).

 **NOTE: the output `.csv`/`.gff` files are generated from the full set of predictions on the transcriptome (within the `.npy` files).
 The RiboTIE model should not be fine-tuned again when creating new result tables (Use the `--results` flag!)**